restqa/documentation/README.md

   Then I should recieve a response with a status 500
 ```

-To ease things up, RestQa is providing an API Scenario Generator that can help you out to generate Test Suite based scenarios based on the curl command.
+To ease things up for new developers, RestQa is providing an API Scenario Generator that can help you out generating Test Suite based scenarios based on the curl command.

 **API Scenario Generator:** <https://api2scenario.restqa.io/>